lmntrx-sys/AlphaZero/README.md

 This implementation may include the following features (depending on the specific version):

-* **Deep Neural Network Architecture:** (Specify the architecture used, e.g., ResNet-like, number of layers, etc.)
-* **MCTS Implementation:** (Describe key aspects of the MCTS, e.g., selection, expansion, simulation, backpropagation)
-* **Replay Buffer:** A buffer to store self-play game trajectories for training.
+* **Deep Neural Network Architecture:** The model i used is the ResNet model which takes the board as an image ( 3 x 3 ) tensor with no colour coding
+* **MCTS Implementation:** The Monte Carlo tree search algo is such a long topic to describe in one page so i have provided links to the research paper
 * **Training Loop:** The process of generating self-play data and updating the neural network.
+The game of tictactoe has 19638 or 3^9 states sor you can adjust the parameters to build a good agent
 * **Evaluation:** Methods for evaluating the performance of the trained agent (e.g., playing against previous versions or other baselines).
-* **Game Environment:** (Specify the game environment this implementation is designed for, e.g., a specific board game implemented in Python).
+* **Game Environment:** This agent is buitl to play the game of tictactoe, which has over 19000 game states.

 ## Getting Started